 Gravestone with the name "Eleanor Rigby" as found in Woolton Cemetary, Liverpool

-Research done to spell out the songwriting history of most Beatles songs reveal interesting details, convincing testimony related from eyewitnesses and the writers themselves settling the matter once and for all.
+Research done to spell out the songwriting history of most Beatles songs reveals interesting details, convincing testimony related from eyewitnesses and the writers themselves settling the matter once and for all.
 There may be conflicting details unearthed from interviews that cast doubt on some aspects, but overall the reader can get a clear enough picture to understand the general genesis of that particular composition.
-A detailed quote right from ‘the horse’s mouth’ is usually enough to squelch previously conceived ideas the listener may have held for many years.
+A detailed quote right from "the horse’s mouth" is usually enough to squelch previously conceived ideas the listener may have held for many years.

-However, the inspiration and construction of “Eleanor Rigby” to get it to the finished state as we know it is quite a complicated task to decipher, one that goes much deeper than ‘who wrote what’ and ‘when.’
-While there is a general discrepancy between the separate interviews of Lennon and McCartney regarding the classic song “In My Life,” the song under discussion here marks the most ambiguous of all Beatles songs with an abundance of details from various sources that sometimes add to a harmonious picture but sometimes contradict entirely.
+However, the inspiration and construction of “Eleanor Rigby” to get it to the finished state as we know it is quite a complicated task to decipher, one that goes much deeper than "who wrote what" and "when."
+While there is a general discrepancy between the separate interviews of Lennon and McCartney regarding the classic song “In My Life,” the song under discussion here marks the most ambiguous of all Beatles songs with an abundance of details from various sources that sometimes add up to a harmonious picture but sometimes contradict entirely.